neondatabase/website/content/docs/guides/prisma-tutorial.md

 ```

 <Admonition type="note">
-A `?connect_timeout=10` option is added to the connection strings above to avoid database connection timeouts.
+A `?connect_timeout=10` parameter is added to the connection strings above to avoid database connection timeouts.
 The default `connect_timeout` setting is 5 seconds, which is usually enough time for a database connection to be established.
 However, network latency combined with the short amount of time required to start an idle Neon compute instance can sometimes result in a connection failure.
 Setting `connect_timeout=10` helps avoid this issue.
 </Admonition>

 ## Step 6: Add a model to your schema.prisma file